 For those businesses that supply both services and goods, there is the middle ground of a ‘work and materials contract’.
 However, you still need to be able to categorise the contract so both parties to the agreement are clear on whether the law on the supply of goods or services applies to the contract.

-If there is a dispute over the nature of the contract, and the law applicable to it, the court will consider if the materials are the substance of the contract and, if so, conclude the contract is for the sale of goods.
+If there is a dispute over the nature of the contract and the law applicable to it, the court will consider whether the materials are the substance of the contract and, if so, conclude that the contract is for the sale of goods.
 If the service is more important than the supply of the goods, it is a supply of services agreement.
-Whilst this test is helpful, it is still tricky to work out if a supplier is providing goods or services where the two aspects are almost indistinguishable.
+Whilst this test is helpful, it is still challenging to determine whether a supplier is providing goods or services when the two aspects are almost indistinguishable.

 In some situations, there may be two contracts, one for the sale of goods and one for fitting and servicing the supplied goods.
 This isn’t just a technical point as the definition of the contract depends on whether The Supply of Goods And Services Act 1982 (SGSA) applies or The Sale of Goods Act 1979.